Welcome to the

 Our Story

-Today in the wider community, a diverse and growing population are actively engaged in conservation and are connected to the natural environment.
-Since restoration began in the hub of Marunui Conservation over 30 years ago, landcare initiatives have grown significantly throughout the Piroa-Brynderwyns area.
-Now under the co-ordinating umbrella of the community-led Piroa Conservation Trust (PCT), more than 30 separate groups are actively working together to reinstate healthy ecosystems through predatory animal control, weed control, water care and revegetation across this high value area.
+Today, a diverse and expanding community is actively involved in conservation and connected to the natural environment.
+Since restoration efforts began at Marunui Conservation over 30 years ago, landcare initiatives have significantly increased throughout the Piroa-Brynderwyns area.
+Now, under the coordination of the community-led Piroa Conservation Trust (PCT), over 30 groups are collaborating to restore healthy ecosystems through predator control, weed management, water care, and revegetation in this high-value area.

 What We Are Doing...